crichmond95/crichmond95/README.md

 🧠 My technology journey has been intentional and deeply personal.
 In 2018, I earned my Bachelor of Science in Criminal Justice, where I developed strong analytical thinking, documentation, and problem-solving skills.

-📚 In 2024, I made the courageous decision to return to school and fully commit to a career in technology.
-Since then, I have immersed myself in learning through coursework, personal projects, outsourcing internships, research, hackathons, and hands-on labs, all while working full-time.

 🌱 Along the way, I have built a strong foundation in end-user support, Windows and macOS troubleshooting, ticket management, networking fundamentals, and basic cloud platforms.
 I actively seek opportunities to apply what I learn through real-world projects, and I’ve established meaningful relationships with professors and mentors who continue to guide me as I grow in the field.
 These experiences have strengthened both my technical abilities and my confidence in navigating fast-paced, collaborative environments.

 # 💻 Tech Stack: